dcmaddix/dcmaddix.github.io/_pages/about.md

 ## News
 - My perspective piece on [Science in the Age of Foundation Models](https://www.amazon.science/blog/science-in-the-age-of-foundation-models) discusses the potential and current limitations of foundation models for science with applications to weather forecasting and aerodynamics.
+- We have added support for [Multi-LoRA with GPT-OSS](https://github.com/vllm-project/vllm/pull/21229) in vLLM.
 - Our tabular foundation model (TFM) [Mitra](https://arxiv.org/abs/2510.21204), which is trained purely on synthetic data is accepted at NeurIPS 2025 and is available on [Hugging Face](https://huggingface.co/autogluon/mitra-classifier) and [AutoGluon 1.4](https://auto.gluon.ai/dev/tutorials/tabular/tabular-foundational-models.html)!
 - See my talk on time series foundation model [Chronos](https://arxiv.org/pdf/2403.07815) at the Lawrence Berkeley Lab (LBL) deep learning summer school [here](https://www.youtube.com/watch?v=4R4as2XABWg)!
 - We are hosting a [ICLR 2024 Workshop on AI4DifferentialEquations In Science](https://iclr.cc/virtual/2024/workshop/20581)!